sonnyding1/blog-astro/src/content/blog/20220220-ucr-ee-courses-1.md

 ---
+title: UCR EE courses website
 pubDatetime: 2022-02-20T16:00:00Z
-title: UCR EE Courses Website (1)
 postSlug: ucr-ee-courses-website-1
 featured: false
 draft: false
 tags:
   - project
-ogImage: ""
 description: It's time to register for some classes to take in the Spring quarter.
 Unfortunately, course selection has never been a pleasant experience at UCR, because UCR's course selection system is terrible.
 ---
 It's time to register for some classes to take in the Spring quarter.
 Unfortunately, course selection has never been a pleasant experience at UCR, because UCR's course selection system is terrible.
 Besides, as an Electrical Engineering student, I became confused about the prerequisites for certain classes.
 That's why I wanted to make a course roadmap that can:

 1. Give an intuitive understanding of what classes should be taken as an EE major student.